giaguaro/PROTACable/README.md

 ```
 > [Follow NVIDIA's instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4TWipdwX1) to install the latest version of CUDA (>= 11.0 is required).
 Make sure `nvcc` is in your PATH.

+You may also refer to manually to setup of the environemnt: [Pkgs installation](pkgs_installation.txt)

 ### Software:

 - **GNINA**: Refer to GNINA official repository - https://github.com/gnina/gnina